 For the fire.
 For the future.

-We believe supporting creative work with as many representations of people & ideas as possible is the most necessary thing we can do right now with an uncertain future.
+We think supporting creative work across sectors and identities might be the most radical and necessary thing we can do right now with an uncertain future.

 We give people time & space to do their work, converge a diversity of perspectives & ideas across fields, and give the public another vantage to engage complicated subjects.